Aug 11, 2023

 Q: What is the difference between dividend yield and dividend growth?

 A: Dividend yield measures the current annual dividend payment relative to the stock price.
-Dividend growth measures how quickly a company is increasing its dividend payments over time.
+Dividend growth counts how quickly a company increases its dividend payments over time.

 Q: What is a Dividend Aristocrat?